chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 <u>Definition</u>

-- A **`block` element** takes up the full width available and starts on a new line, regardless of the width of the content inside it.
+- A **`block` element** takes up the full width of its container element and starts on a new line, regardless of its actual content width.
   - Examples of block-level elements include `<div>`, `<p>`, and `<h1>`.
 - [Block elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements) appear on almost all web pages: headings, paragraphs, sections, tables, forms, lists, and more are `block` elements.